CameronBrooks11/MQGasSensors/README.md

 | MQ-303A | HANWEI Electronics | [datasheet](http://www.kosmodrom.com.ua/pdf/MQ303A.pdf)                                                         |
 | MQ-309A | HANWEI Electronics | [datasheet](http://www.sensorica.ru/pdf/MQ-309A.pdf)                                                            |

-Review WPDigitalizer [folder](docs/WPDigitalizer/README.md) for details on how graphs from datasheet were processed.
+Review WPDigitalizer [folder](tools/WPDigitalizer/README.md) for details on how graphs from datasheet were processed.
 WPDigitalizer can be found [here](https://automeris.io/WebPlotDigitizer/).

+**Note**: this library has moved towards using python for analysis of the datasheet curves.

 ## Contributing